 There is no known way to prevent appendicitis, although eating a diet that is high in fibre may reduce the risk.
 Fibre is found in foods from plants, so eating lots of grains, legumes (also known as pulses), vegetables, and fruit would create a high fibre diet.

 In 1986, researchers explored the link between acute appendicitis and diet in 59 areas of Britain.
 They found a positive correlation between potatoes and appendicitis but a negative one between green vegetables and appendicitis.
 This is an old study and really needs to be repeated.
 Since green vegetables are known to have many health benefits besides possibly reducing the risk of appendicitis, however, it's a good idea to include lots of them in the diet.

-- Antibiotics and Appendicitis: University of Nottingham Report from WebMD.com
+- Antibiotics and appendicitis: University of Nottingham Report from WebMD

-- Vegetable Consumption and Acute Appendicitis from the NIH (National Institutes of Health)
+- Vegetable Consumption and the Risk of Acute Appendicitis from the NIH (National Institutes of Health)

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Neutrophils are a vital category of white blood cells.
 They are part of our innate immune system and help our body to fight infections.
 You would need to ask your doctor about whether you have a high neutrophil level and about what the significance or effects of this high level might be if it exists.

 © 2013 Linda Crampton